benclifford/hallowbit/README.md

 I'd also like mypy to work to tell me errors before I load them on and have to read exception messages off the 5x5 scrollng display... but let's not get distracted from the hardware side for now.

+I realised I can have the microbit USB connected into laptop for programming while also powering the pixel array from the t-shirt USB connector... maybe that's why I gave them separate connectors?